 The darker meaning of David Cameron’s comment about “ending a culture of entitlement” back in 2010 has become clearer.
 He wasn’t only talking about a spiteful ideology, perceived attitudes and referencing erroneous, unverified and unfounded notions of “welfare dependency”: his party’s aim was and still is about reducing public expectations of a supportive and rights-based relationship with the publicly-funded state – one that has evolved from the post-war democratic settlement to ensure that everyone in the UK can meet their most basic human needs.

 Poor and ill people cannot be simply punished (or “nudged”) out of being poor or ill.

-Sanctions are a callous, profoundly antidemocratic, dysfunctional and extremely regressive form of economic terrorism, founded entirely on traditional Conservative prejudices about poor people and rigid ideological assumptions.
-It is absolutely unacceptable that a government treats some people, including some of the UK’s most vulnerable citizens, in such horrifically cruel and dispensable way, in a very wealthy, so-called civilised, first-world liberal democracy.
+Sanctions are a callous, profoundly antidemocratic, dysfunctional and extremely regressive form of economic terrorism; state violence which is founded entirely on traditional Conservative prejudices about poor people and rigid ideological assumptions.
+It is absolutely unacceptable that a government treats some groups, including some of the UK’s most vulnerable citizens, in such horrifically cruel and dispensable way, in a very wealthy, so-called civilised, first-world liberal democracy.

 Unum also have a longstanding reputation for trying to reduce physical illness to “subjective states” and “faulty behaviours”, too.
 (See also: evidence submitted to the the select health committee by Professor Malcolm Hooper and Subjective symptom disability claims: Chronic Fatigue, Fibromyalgia and Multiple chemical sensitivity syndrome for example).